Education Indicators in Canada: An International Perspective 2015

 Information identified as archived is provided for reference, research or recordkeeping purposes.
 It is not subject to the Government of Canada Web Standards and has not been altered or updated since it was archived.
 Please "contact us" to request a format other than those available.

 Students choose to pursue their education abroad for many reasons.
 Some may do so because they wish to explore different cultures, societies and languages while improving their employment prospects.
-Others, particularly those in developing countries, may actually need to leave their home country to pursue a tertiary education.
 Growing recognition of the importance of tertiary education as a determinant of higher earnings and employability has led to a growing demand, one that educational institutions in some countries may find difficult to meet.
 At the same time, the globalization of markets has increased demand for workers with broader knowledge and competencies, with work increasingly performed by teams that span regions and countries.

 Several factors may contribute to the choice of country for study.
 The language spoken and used in instruction, the quality of education offered, the tuition fees and cost of living, and the immigration policy of the destination country are all important factors.
 Other factors include recognition of foreign degrees, future jobs opportunities, and any geographical, trade and cultural links between countries.

 International students are well received because they represent an additional source of revenue for the institutions they attend.
 They may also contribute to the viability of programs when the domestic student base is somewhat limited.
 In Canada, as in other countries that belong to the Organization for Economic Co-operation and Development (OECD), many institutions and governments are now actively marketing their educational programs to attract such students.
 In addition to the economic benefits they may provide, international and foreign students also add to the social and cultural dimensions of the communities in which they study.
 They may become future citizens, or they may become unofficial ambassadors when they return home.

 International students in tertiary education